Why it’s ok to give your overweight, laminitic, EMS, tying-up or PSSM horse or pony a few polos, a small apple or a carrot occasionally!

-To put this in context, 5 polos or 6.5g of sugar will have no impact on a horse or ponies’ blood sugar level!
+To put this in context, 5 Polos or 6.5g of sugar will have no impact on a horse’s or pony’s blood sugar level!
 If you fed your horse or pony a whole pack (33g of sugar) you might start to get to a level that would cause a small increase in blood sugar in animals at risk for such as tying-up or laminitis.

-If you are still concerned by the sugar content but want to feed your horse mints then sugar-free mints are of course an alternative.
-However, many people are concerned that the artificial sweetener sorbitol used in sugar-free mints might be harmful to horses. sorbitol may sound like a synthetic compound but it’s actually found naturally in apples, peaches, pears, plums and dates to name a few.
-If your horse or pony has had apples before, they have had SORBITOL before.
-Mints that use xylitol as a sweetener are however TOXIC to dogs.
-Whilst horses don’t appear to be affected by xylitol it is not currently recommended to feed horses mints with xylitol as a sweetener to horses or ponies.
+If you are still concerned by the sugar content but want to feed your horse mints, then sugar-free mints are of course an alternative.
+However, many people are concerned that the artificial sweetener sorbitol used in sugar-free mints might be harmful to horses.
+Sorbitol may sound like a synthetic compound but it’s actually found naturally in apples, peaches, pears, plums and dates, to name a few.
+If your horse or pony has had apples before, they have had sorbitol before.
+Mints that use xylitol as a sweetener are, however, TOXIC to dogs.
+Whilst horses don’t appear to be affected by xylitol it is not currently recommended to feed horses mints with xylitol as a sweetener.

 An “average” medium-size 6″-7″ carrot weighs around 100g and will provide around 10g of carbohydrate of which 5g will be sugar.
 So giving 1-2 carrots a day is also not an issue.